 Paintings currently on display are awaiting new Location organised by Langebaan Womens' League

-Artist that created fabulous learning materials that have inspired me are James Gurney, Robert Burridge, Solly Smook and Jannie Jordaan.
-They have inspired me to develop my own style and be great in my own way.
+Artist that created fabulous learning materials to grow my talents and elevate inner-understanding of the Artwork I create are James Gurney, Robert Burridge, Aaron Blase (Disney fame), Stanley Hundley and Jannie Jordaan.
+These wonderful Artists broadened my mind and forged a way to develop my style and be great in my own way.

-He gave me a once in a lifetime opportunity to learn directly from him.
-Much like the Old Masters with their Apprentices, I learned everything from him, first hand.
+He gave me a once in a lifetime opportunity to learn, much like the Old Masters with their Apprentices, I learned everything directly and practically.

-He had a deep relationship with his studio and the mediums, they seemed to be part of him, a sort of extention.
-When I spent time with him, I learned to make up batches of fresh paint from powders, resins and oils.
-As each painting called for its’ own palette and medium, creating unique paints, colors and blends was a daily task (all these recipes are secrets of course and I vowed never to reveal them to anyone).
+He had a deep relationship with his studio and the mediums, they seemed to be part of him, a sort of extension.
+During our times together, I learned to make up batches of fresh paint from powders, resins and oils.
+As each painting called for its’ own palette and medium, creating unique paints, colors and blends was a delicate task (all these recipes are secrets of course and I vowed never to reveal them to anyone).
 When I wasn’t busy making up canvas frames and priming boards, I swept the studio floors.
 Every now and then I was allowed to shape statuettes from clay and do wood carving in leftover pieces.
 Something that was calming and entertaining was pouring the hot melted beeswax on pigments and stirring them for hours to reveal the subtle colour of each creation.
 He didn't use the Encaustic waxes in his own studio, he supplied another Artist friend with his unique blends.

 How glorious it all was and how I wished that every Artist today could have their hands on as many resources and experience as I was exposed to.
 Yet, somehow I always wanted to learn more and try more things.
 It was as if I was addicted to colour and textures and the addiction to it grew into a full time Art career.